 We won’t pretend it’ll be as good as in-person, but it might.
 Either way, we recommend taking a class, which you can do online through the American Red Cross.
 Click here to sign up today!

-What Else is On Your Checklist Before Baby?
+What Else is On Your Preparing for Baby Checklist?

 It’s hard to come up with a definitive checklist before baby.
 After all, every family and every individual has their own specific set of needs.